 Original Java switch statements are error-prone as documented in ISO/IEC 24772-1:2024 and are discouraged for new code.
 If there is no default case and the selecting value does not match any of the cases, then control shifts to the next statement after the switch statement block, which can cause logic errors.
 If such old-style code is present, an update that uses the “->” syntax as part of a switch expression or switch statement will improve static analysis and prevent unintended fall-throughs.

-switch expressions and switch statements that use the “->” syntax do not permit a fall-through from one case to another, do not permit a break in the construct, and are significantly less error-prone than the original Java switch construct.
+Switch expressions and statements that use the “->” syntax do not permit a fall-through from one case to another, do not permit a break in the construct, and are significantly less error-prone than the original Java switch construct.

 Switch expressions and enhanced switch statements check the exhaustiveness of choices during compilation; for enum types and some uses of sealed classes, coverage is checked statically; for all other types and situations with sealed classes, the presence of a default switch label is required by the language.
 For other switch statements, no checks for exhaustiveness are performed, making them vulnerable to unintentional fall-throughs.
-The presence of a default switch rule carries the risk that the accidental omission of cases is not discovered.
+The presence of a default switch rule carries the risk that the accidental omission of cases will not be discovered.
 This can be corrected by explicitly enumerating all cases that are not error or “don’t care” cases.

 As an enhancement on switch rules, Java also provides pattern-matching and additional guards, using the when clause that can be used to further constrain a case in new-style switch syntax, as in: